psychopy/psychopy/docs/source/builder/components/counterbalanceComponent.rst

     Choosing from ``Condition file`` allows maximum flexibility in setting up groups.
 By using an excel spreadsheet, the probability of each group occuring, slots per group and any other additional parameters can be speficied.

+Num.repeats : integer
-Num.repeats : How many times you want the sampling to repeat.
+    How many times you want the sampling to repeat.
 For example, if you put 2, the experiment will finish collecting all the required participant based on the counterbalance groups and then repeat the same procedure the second time.

+End experiment on depletion : boolean
-Num.repeats : If checked, this ends the experiment when all participants have filled all the counterbalance groups.
+    If checked, this ends the experiment when all participants have filled all the counterbalance groups.

 Data